 Here you will find the current course offerings for middle school and high school students in Garland ISD.
 Critical information is contained in this section to help our students and their families make wise decisions regarding course selection.

 Beginning in grade 6, students should be planning how to earn their high school diploma.
-All entering high school students have to meet the requirements of the Foundation High School Program.
-In addition to completing the 22-credit Foundation Program, each student must be able to earn an endorsement in specific areas of study by completing four additional credits for a total of 26 credits and earning a performance acknowledgement.
+House Bill 5, passed by the Texas Legislature in 2013, made substantial changes to the state's graduation requirements.
+All entering high school students must meet the requirements of the Foundation High School Program.
+In addition to completing the 22-credit Foundation Program, each student has the opportunity to earn an endorsement in specific areas of study by completing four additional credits for a total of 26 credits and to earn a performance acknowledgment.

 According to Texas law, students must also pass all parts of the state‐mandated examinations, which are called the State of Texas Assessment of Academic Readiness (STAAR), in order to graduate.
 Middle school students take STAAR in the sixth, seventh, and eighth grades.
-High school students must take STAAR "End of Course" assessments for five of the high school courses required for graduation: English I, English II, Algebra, Biology, and US History.
-Any student in regular education who has not mastered all parts of the STAAR exams by May of the twelfth grade year cannot receive a diploma or participate in the graduation ceremonies held in June.
+High school students must take five STAAR "End of Course" assessments: English I, English II, Algebra I, Biology, and US History.
+Any student in regular education who has not mastered all parts of the STAAR exams by May of the twelfth-grade year cannot receive a diploma or participate in the graduation ceremonies.

 We encourage students to plan for their best future when selecting courses.
 Visit the Graduation requirements page to learn more.